xpress-embedo/Official-Boards/NXP/T1_App/docs/README.md

 * Invariable Memory - Checks CRC memory
 * Variable Memory - Checks on-chip RAM for DC faults
 * CPU Stack Test - Checks application stack overflow and underflow conditions

+## IEC 60730 Categories
+The IEC 60730 standard classifies applicable equipment into three categories:

+* Class A: Not intended to be relied upon for the safety of the equipment
+* Class B: To prevent unsafe operation of the controlled equipment
+* Class C: To prevent special hazards

+NXP provides IEC 60730 safety class B libraries to help manufacturers of automatic controls in the large appliance market meet the IEC 60730 class B regulation.

+These libraries are available in standalone form for use with any supported NXP product or within the MCUXpresso SDK with associated examples for several evaluation boards.